 The PHA must examine the proposed site before the proposal selection date.
-If the units to be assisted already exist, the PHA must inspect all the units before the proposal selection date and must determine whether the units substantially comply with HQS.
-To qualify as existing housing, units must substantially comply with HQS on the proposal selection date.
-However, the PHA may not execute the HAP contract until the units fully comply with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
+If the units to be assisted already exist, the PHA must inspect all the units before the proposal selection date and must determine whether the units substantially comply with HQS/NSPIRE.
+To qualify as existing housing, units must substantially comply with HQS/NSPIRE on the proposal selection date.
+However, the PHA may not execute the HAP contract until the units fully comply with HQS/NSPIRE, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS/NSPIRE inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS/NSPIRE inspection as a result of only non-life-threatening conditions.